Higher gas and rents keep US inflation elevated, likely delaying Fed rate cuts

 Last month, employers ramped up hiring, and the unemployment rate fell to a low 3.8% from 3.9%.
 A report on manufacturing also showed that factory output expanded after more than a year of contraction.

-Such signs of economic vigor have also complicated the prospect of Fed rate cuts, which typically occur when the economy stumbles.
+Such signs of economic vigor also make the prospect of rate cuts, which typically occur when the economy stumbles, less likely.
 With growth healthy, some economists have asked, why cut rates at all?
 A strong economy also means that the Fed's policymakers can take their time to consider when and by how much to reduce borrowing costs for consumers and businesses.

-At a news conference last month, Powell said that robust hiring, on its own, wouldn’t require the Fed to delay rate cuts.
-He noted that even though job gains were strong last year, inflation still tumbled thanks in large part to a surge of available workers, mostly from increased immigration.

-Some other policymakers, though, said that recent data had given them pause.
 Lorie Logan, president of the Federal Reserve Bank of Dallas, said last week that she thought it was too soon to consider rate cuts.
+Another regional Fed president, Raphael Bostic of the Atlanta Fed, said he favored just one rate cut this year — and not until November or December.

 Credit: AP